biotia/geoseeq_api_client/docs/downloading_data_examples.md

 ## Download all data from all sample in a project

-Download all results for all smaples in the group `UW Madison Biotech 2020`
+Download all results for all samples in the group `Example CLI Project`

 ```
 $ geoseeq download sample-results GeoSeeq "Example CLI Project"